Diksha1312/Image-Watermarking-Using-OpenCV-and-Flask-API/readme.md

 The project includes a Flask web application (`app.py`) that allows users to:

-- Upload images from their local system.
+- Upload images from your local system.
 - Choose between logo or text watermark options.
 - View the watermarked image in the browser.
 - Clear the form to reset the interface.